 Hannah Ford is a graduate of The Glasgow School of Art and exchange alumni of Rhode Island School of Design.
 Her short film Terry's Last Intern won Underwire's Best Under 25 Award of 2015, was nominated for Best Woman Director at London Short Film Festival and selected for New Contemporaries alongside The Menu.
 Hannah has made films for Daata Editions at Frieze Art Fair London, Transition Gallery and the seasonal screening series Opening Titles in NYC.

 In 2016 she was shortlisted for Film City Glasgow's JUMPCUT Script Development programme in association with Sigma Films and independently produced turtleneck, which screened publicly for one night only at DOOMED gallery in London in December.
 The film is her longest work to date and was released online via DISPATCH in March 2017, featured on the vimeo channel of independent filmmaking network Shooting People and selected by Women Cinemakers for inclusion in their seventh annual edition.

 In 2017 she was supported by the Institute of Contemporary Arts' STOP PLAY RECORD programme in association with Channel 4 Random Acts and Arts Council England, resulting in the short film Nosophoros that toured England until March 2018.
-Hannah is currently residing in Vancouver, Canada and working in 8mm with the support of Vancouver Foundation.
+Hannah recently received a grant from Vancouver Foundation, allowing her to explore the use of 8mm.